15 Simple Ideas to Transition from Summer to Fall Decor

 - This set of 6 gives a little taller options and is perfect for flowers or taper candles!

-#13: Use vintage books to help with seasonal decor transitions.
+#13: Use vintage books to help transition from summer to fall decor.

-Transitioning your home decor from summer to fall is a perfect time to use some budget-friendly decor and old, thrifted books are my first go-to!
+As you transition from summer to fall decor, it’s a great time to use some budget-friendly decor.
+Old, thrifted books are my first go-to for a great place to start!

 At that point, I can slowly start adding as much or as little, as subtle or as bold seasonal accents.